What is prompt engineering?

 - Continue writing the following code.

-Images: Stable Diffusion, Midjourney, Dall-E 2
+Images: Stability AI's Stable Diffusion, Midjourney, OpenAI's Dall-E 3

-- A lizard on the beach in the style of claymation art.
+- A lizard on the beach in the style of Claymation art.

-- A man using a phone on the subway, 4K, bokeh (a higher, 4K resolution image with bokeh blurring).
+- A man using a phone on the subway, 4K, bokeh -- a higher 4K-resolution image with bokeh blurring.

 - A sticker illustration of a woman drinking coffee at a table with a checkered tablecloth.